gpx1000/Vulkan-Tutorial/en/03_Drawing_a_triangle/00_Setup/00_Base_code.md

 The very first call in `initWindow` should be `glfwInit()`, which initializes the GLFW library.
-Because GLFW was originally designed to create an OpenGL context, we need to tell it to not create an OpenGL context with a subsequent
+Because GLFW was originally designed to create an OpenGL context, we need to tell it to not create an OpenGL context with a later
 call:

 ```c++